kaustubhd93/exp-labs/learning-terraform/notes.md

 - A local value assigns a name to an expression so you can use the name multiple times within a module instead of repeating the expression.
 - input variables are like function arguments, output variables are like function return values, local values are like a function's temporary local variables.
+- unlike variables which are scoped globally, locals are scoped to their modules.

 ### Syntax